Max1209-johnson/Max1209-johnson/README.md

 ### Hi there 👋
+🎓 About Me
+Hello!
+I'm Max Johnson, associate conultant at Oracle.
+I'm deeply interested in the realms of Business and Marketing Analytics, and I'm on the lookout for opportunities to apply my skills in these fields.

 <!--
 **Max1209-johnson/Max1209-johnson** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.